koraykoca/Python-Notes-Tips/README.md

 ### Big O Complexity (Average required time complexity)
 * O(1) means constant time.
 For example, appending an element to a list, getting an element with an index, search an element in a set
 * O(n) means that the average time complexity will grow along with the size e.g. of a list (traversing the whole list,  all elements must be once considered).
-For example, inserting an element at the beginning of the list, searching for a specific element, summing all elements, just for loop itself (for i in range(n)).
+For example, inserting an element at the beginning of the list, searching for a specific element (index()), summing all elements(sum()), just for loop itself (for i in range(n)).
 O(n^2) means that as the number of elements grows, the number of lookups grows quadratically (time complexity grows on the order of O(N²)).
 For example,  two nested for loops, if-elif-else (O(1)-O(n)-O(n^2)) block.

 - collections.deque (pronounced “deck”) uses an implementation of a linked list in which you can access, insert, or remove elements from the beginning or end of a list with constant O(1) performance.